codacy/codacy-rubocop/docs/description/Lint_NonLocalExitFromIterator.md

-This cop checks for non-local exits from iterators without a return value.
+Checks for non-local exits from iterators without a return value.
 It registers an offense under these conditions:

 * No value is returned,